nordeck/jitsi-keycloak-adapter/docs/setup-docker.md

 For the production environment, `Keycloak` should have a trusted certificate and this value should be `false` (_it is `false` by default_).

+Set `KEYCLOAK_CLIENT_SECRET` if the client authentication is enabled in Keycloak.
+Otherwise it must be empty or simply don't add it into the command.

 ## 2. Jitsi

 ### 2.1 Adapter internal URL